google/zetasql/docs/functions-and-operators.md

 **Note:** A `NULL` ARRAY will be treated equivalently to an empty ARRAY.

-See the [Arrays][operators-link-to-arrays-topic] topic for more information on how to use this syntax.
+See the [Arrays][operators-link-to-filtering-arrays] topic for more information on how to use this syntax.

 When using the `IN` operator, the following semantics apply: